“They Perched On Their Stilts, Pointing and Daring Me to Break Custom”

-He rolled clumsily, pushed himself upright, and took aim.
+He rolled clumsily, pushed himself upright, took aim.

 Brimstone—also known as Greek fire.
 The celestial version of sulphur.
 The dreaded unquenchable flame.
 It could burn through any substance in the universe except for adamantine.

 The jet stream looked like viscous blood wrapped in blue flame.
-It engulfed both remaining golems with a peal of deafening thunder and began to consume their iron hides—rapidly.
+It engulfed both remaining golems with a peal of deafening thunder and began to consume their iron hides—fast.

 Jules heard a chorus of terrified cries from the onlookers.
 But how will he put it out? he could imagine them saying.
 It’ll devour the whole room!

 “Unquenchable” though it was by means of water or any chemical firefighting agent, there was one known way to to extinguish a brimstone fire—by starving it.